Arms race: Pre–First World War naval arms race

 From 1897 to 1914, a naval arms race between the United Kingdom and Germany took place.
 British concern about rapid increase in German naval power resulted in a costly building competition of Dreadnought-class ships.
-This tense arms race lasted until 1914, when the war broke out.
+This tense arms race lasted until 1914, the outbreak of the First World War.
 After the war, a new arms race developed among the victorious Allies, which was temporarily ended by the Washington Naval Treaty.

 In addition to the British and Germans, contemporaneous but smaller naval arms races also broke out between Russia and the Ottoman Empire; the Ottomans and Greece; France and Italy; the United States and Japan in the 1930s; and Brazil, Argentina, and Chile.